wschaef/architecture-kata-2023/architecture.md

 # Introduction and Goals

 ## Business context and goal

 The Road Warrior Travel Management Dashboard

 In the ever-evolving landscape of travel, we as new player comes  – a dynamic startup that stands apart from the affiliations of traditional travel agencies.

 ### Vision

 Our mission?
 To pioneer the next generation of online trip management dashboard, empowering travelers to take charge of their journeys like never before.
 We envision a world where your travel experiences are seamlessly organized, accessible at your fingertips, and tailored to your preferences.

 Introducing the Road Warrior Dashboard – a user-friendly interface designed to revolutionize the way you manage your trips.
 Whether you're at your computer or on the go with your mobile device, we've got you covered.

-### Key Features:
+### Key Features

 Seamless Trip Organization: Say goodbye to the chaos of scattered reservations.
 With our dashboard, all your travel arrangements are neatly organized by trip, allowing you to have a clear overview of your entire journey.